AlexandrSokolov/java_language/date_time/README.md

 You can easily convert `OffsetDateTime` to `ZonedDateTime` and back, so both classes can be used for communication between systems.

+Reasons why `ZonedDateTime` might be preferable:
-But if you want to display in one system datetime information for a human, provided from a system with another timezone, then `ZonedDateTime` is a preferable type.
-Based on it, I would say `ZonedDateTime` is preferable.
+* if you want to display in one system datetime information for a human, provided from a system with another timezone, then `ZonedDateTime` is a preferable type.
+Offset can be different for the same zone!
+So you must know (and use) time zone, but not offset.
+* parsing datatime string values just with formatter is not enough.
+Often you must provide zone id.
+As a result, it makes not much sense to convert `ZonedDateTime` to `OffsetDateTime` and use `OffsetDateTime`

 `ZonedDateTime` class usage:
 * [`ZonedDateTime` creation](src/test/java/com/savdev/dt/ZonedDateTimeCreationTest.java)